GridLAN/Jambox/README.md

 # GoDiscordBot Template
 GoDiscordBot is a Discord bot template repository that helps you quickly get started builing a Discord bot in go.

-Get GoDiscordBot in your discord [here](https://link-to-bot.com.
+Get GoDiscordBot in your discord [here](https://link-to-bot.com).

 Bot Commands:
 ```
-/command1 - does this
+/play <url> - stream a specific song
 /command2   - does this
 /command3   - does this
 ```

 ## Development: